KKDZ: KYAC and KKFX

-KKFX

 In 1981, the station was sold to Northstar Broadcasters and renamed KKFX ("K-Fox").
-Vice President and General Manager John L. Hawkins implemented "Greatest Hits" music during the day to serve a general audience, a format he had success with at San Francisco station KNEW and others.
+Vice President and General Manager John L. Hawkins implemented "Greatest Hits" oldies music during the day to serve a general audience, a format he had success with at San Francisco station KNEW and others.
 The station was known for a howl sound effect dropped between songs.

-Because the nighttime radio audience has a different listener profile, K-Fox aired "Night Beat -- The Beat of the Fox" (emphasizing R&B and dance music, also known as Rhythmic contemporary), during the evening hours.
-Night Beat proved so popular that the station evolved to playing it full-time in 1982, using the slogan "K-Fox -- Seattle's Hottest Music".
+Because the nighttime radio audience has a different listener profile, K-Fox aired "Night Beat -- The Beat of the Fox" (emphasizing R&B and Rhythmic contemporary), during the evening hours.
+Night Beat proved so popular that the station evolved to playing it full-time in 1982, using the slogan "K-Fox – Seattle's Hottest Music".
 Bingham Broadcasting bought the station four years later.
-In 1987, the station dropped its rhythmic format in favor of satellite-fed R&B oldies, though it would return to rhythmic a year later.
+In 1987, the station dropped its rhythmic format in favor of satellite-fed urban oldies, though it would return to rhythmic a year later.
 This format continued with minor variations until KKFX signed off in March 1993.

-KKDZ

-KidStar
+KidStar Network

-On April 7, 1993 the call letters were changed to KKDZ, and a month later on May 14 the station returned to the air as the flagship outlet for the fledgling "KidStar" radio network, run by the Seattle-based Children's Media Network.
-Financial problems would force the network to cease nation distribution on February 14, 1997, with despite a planned shutdown for February 21, 1997, KKDZ remaining on air.
+On April 7, 1993, the call sign were changed to KKDZ.
+A month later, on May 14, the station returned to the air as the flagship outlet for the fledgling "KidStar" radio network, run by the Seattle-based Children's Media Network, and the station began broadcast in AM stereo.
+Financial problems forced the network to cease national distribution on February 14, 1997.
+Despite a planned shutdown for February 22, KKDZ remaining on the air.